mariodavid/cuba-component-data-import/README.md

 * column name in the import file
 * column number (only relevant for CSV / Excel)
 * entity attribute
+* column required flag

+When column required flag is set to true, addon validates that the column name exists in the imported file.
+It doesn't check their content, so you still need to validate that additionally.

 #### Auto Detection of Entity Attribute Mappings